AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-intswatches.md

 ---
 description: The interactive swatches panel appears next to the video content if interactive data was passed to the viewer in configuration.
 It consists of a banner at the top that renders text such as "Click to View", a column of one or more interactive swatches and two scroll buttons (available only on desktop systems).
-seo-description: The interactive swatches panel appears next to the video content if interactive data was passed to the viewer in configuration.
-It consists of a banner at the top that renders text such as "Click to View", a column of one or more interactive swatches and two scroll buttons (available only on desktop systems).
-seo-title: Interactive swatches

 solution: Experience Manager
 title: Interactive swatches
-uuid: 9f9df764-3dd0-414e-a0db-4287f0019313

 feature: Dynamic Media Classic,Viewers,SDK/API,Interactive Videos
 role: Developer,Business Practitioner
 ---